 Compliance with internal policy

 Depending on the type of the internal policy, the documents supporting it can vary and be either the way to spot the early signs of abuse or burnout or ensure the following of the rules.
 An internal employee satisfaction survey, for example, can be considered an effective way to reduce employee turnover.
+Documentation indicating employee feedback or early warning signs plays a key role here.
+Proper HR documentation of such processes ensures consistency and trust across departments.

 Sickness, disability, and maternity documentation